27 June 2022

 Step 2 Create a First-Party cookie variable to capture Client ID from the cookie.
 Cookie name is ‘_ga’

-Step 3 (Optional) The _ga cookie and Client ID value in our case has a prefix of ‘GA1.1’, which we don’t actually need to keep.
-Therefore we will use a custom javascript variable in GTM to slice the first 6 characters in the _ga cookie and discard them.
+Step 3 The _ga cookie and Client ID value in our case has a prefix of ‘GA1.1’, which we don’t actually need to keep.
+We will use a custom Javascript variable in GTM to slice the first 6 characters in the _ga cookie and discard them.

-Step 4 Now you’re ready to use this custom javascript variable to send the Client ID to GA4 as a custom parameter.
+Step 4 Now you’re ready to use this custom Javascript variable to send the Client ID to GA4 as a custom event parameter.
 Choose your main GA4 configuration tag that fires on all pages and add in this parameter.
-Since Client ID is unique for each user, remember to add this parameter in the ‘User property’ section and not ‘Event parameter’ section
+Since Client ID is unique for each user, remember to add this parameter in the ‘User property’ section and not ‘Event parameter’ section.

-Step 5 Don’t forget to set up Client ID as a custom parameter with user-scope in GA4 at: Admin (Bottom left icon on the left navigation bar) > Custom definitions > Create custom dimensions.
+Step 5 Don’t forget to enable Client ID as a custom parameter with user-scope in GA4 at: Configure (Left navigation bar) > Custom definitions > Create.
 Make sure the User property exactly matches the ‘Property name’ you set in GTM (client_id in the this example).

 Step 6 Now, let’s verify Client ID is being captured and sent to GA4 correctly in GTM preview mode.
 Place your GTM container in Preview mode and review the debug panel, inspect your GA4 config tag and check for User Properties being set with “client_id”.